neemspees/tragic-methods/php/type-juggling-string-to-number/README.md

 $casted = (int) "test"; // 0
 ```

 PHP casts this into an integer with the value 0.
-I think this is weird in my opinion, but at least we know that it will be 0 every time ... right?
+I think this is weird in my opinion, but at least we know that string to integer casts will be 0 every time ... right?

 Well let's take the following example
 ```php